snl-dakota/dakota/docs/user/usingdakota/advanced/advancedsimulationcodeinterfaces.rst

 “fnHessians”, corresponding to function values, gradients, and Hessians, respectively.
 The function may optionally include a failure code in “failure” (zero indicates success, nonzero failure) and function labels in “fnLabels”.
+When metadata are active, they must be returned as an array of floats in the dictionary field “metadata”.
 See the linked interfaces example referenced above for more details.

 .. container::